balanced/www.balancedpayments.com/contents/ach_debits.md

 bankStatementDescriptor:
   title: Bank statement descriptor
   body: Modify the soft descriptor on a pre-transaction basis.
 Balanced allows you to set the description of the purchase on your customer's bank statement.
-  learnLink: Learn more about setting the soft descriptor
+  learnLink: "Learn more about setting<br />the soft descriptor"
-  limit: "Soft descriptor character length: 22"
+  limit: "Bank statement soft descriptor max. character length: 14"

 chargebacksDisputes:
   title: Chargebacks & Disputes
   body: In the event of a chargeback, Balanced will notify you to help gather the documents necessary to fight the chargeback.
-  learnLink: Learn more about the chargeback process
+  learnLink: "Learn more about the<br />chargeback process"

 achDebitsPricing:
   title: ACH Debits Pricing